GMID.CONF(5) File Formats Manual GMID.CONF(5)

 }

-Yet another example, showing how to enable a chroot and use location rule
+This example shows how to enable the chroot and use a location rule

 chroot "/var/gemini"